CardiacModelling/ap-nimbus/client-direct/README.md

  1. `docker push 127.0.0.1:5000/client-direct:0.0.x`

 ### Starting (non-containerised from source code).

+Perhaps take a look at the "Prerequisites" above before trying these commands!

  1. `cd <client-direct dir>`
  1. By default `app-manager` and the optional intermediary data store URLs default to